KATE SIEGEL, senior creative/wordsmith

 age 16 with academic and music honors.

-When I go to a restaurant, I critique and often re-design the menu
+When I go to a restaurant, I'll often re-design the menu

 because wading through the bad grammar and poor proofreading isn't worth